-ELECTION: Your application must be postmarked or received by a voter registration agency by the fourteenth day before an election (or you may register the person with your registrar by the seventh day before an election ).
+ELECTION: Your application must be postmarked or received by a voter registration agency by the fourteenth day before an election (or you may register the person with your registrar by by noon of the last business day before the primary.

-PARTY AFILLIATION: You do not need to register with a political party.
+PARTY AFFILIATION: You do not need to register with a political party.
 However, you must be a member of a political party in order to vote in that party’s primary.

 Who can vote absentee: you are eligible to vote with an absentee ballot if you are unable to appear at the polling place during the hours of voting for one of the following reasons below: